TRU Assurance Bursary

 - Your bursary amount will be finalized and approved after your student loan is approved once your enrolment is stable, so if you are approved for an Assurance Bursary, do not include the conditional bursary approval as income on your student loan application.

 - Subsequent transfer from an eligible program to an ineligible program will cancel the bursary from that semester forward.
 Transfer from one eligible program to a different eligible program has no impact on eligibility.
-The bursary, however, will only fund up to the first 120 post-secondary credits completed (both TRU and transfer credits).

 How to apply